Open-CK/OpenCK/OpenCK/parse/README.md

-# src/parse
+# parse/

-This folder contains the sources for the .esm and .esp file parser.
+This folder contains the files for the .esm and .esp file parser.